Planar graphs with the maximum number of induced 6-cycles: Introduction

 \begin{conjecture}[\cite{savery2021planar}] For $k\geq 6$ and $n$ sufficiently large relative to $k$, the graph $F_{n,k}$ contains $f_I(n,C_k)$ induced $k$-cycles. \end{conjecture}

 In this paper we will show that for large enough $n$, the $n$-vertex planar graphs containing $f_I(n,C_6)$ induced 6-cycles are exactly those which are subgraphs of $F'_{n,6}$ and which contain $F_{n,6}$ as a subgraph, thus establishing the conjecture when $k=6$.
 By counting the number of induced 6-cycles in $F_{n,6}$ we can obtain from this a closed-form expression for $f_I(n,C_6)$ for large $n$.
-Before we formally state this result, for each $n\geq 6$ we will define $\mathcal{F}_n$ to be the family consisting of the subgraphs of $F'_{n,6}$ which contain $F_{n,6}$ as a subgraph.
-Formally, we define $\mathcal{F}_n$ as follows.
+Our approach is different from that introduced by Cox and Martin, which in its current form is only of use for obtaining asymptotic results.